pe7er/db8sitedev/README.md

 ===============

 A Joomla Site Development Tool (Component + Module) to **improve your workflow** with **Joomla website development**.
+Create a Checklist for your own workflow and import it on all the websites that you'll develop.

 ### Features
 - Easily manage your own Checklist of everything you have to do before a website can be put online